-Dealing with an enraged cat can be a little intimidating.
-Cats may be small, but they sometimes have unpredictable tempers.
-If your cat is in a state of emotional distress, you must take steps to cool it down.
+Dealing with an enraged cat can be intimidating.
+Cats may be small, but they can have unpredictable actions.
+If your cat is in a state of emotional distress, it needs time and space.

 Never approach an angry cat until it’s ready.
 Annoyance could manifest as aggression, and you may get clawed or bitten.
 Find out why your cat is upset and give it space.
 After a short period, provide a peace offering, such as food.
 A meal or snack will distract your cat from its annoyance.
 Conclude the cat’s calming with play to restore harmony.

-It is neither healthy nor positive for cats to experience heightened emotions, such as anger.
+It’s unhealthy for cats to experience heightened emotions, such as anger.
 Cats are happiest when living a serene lifestyle, devoid of antagonism.
-To maintain a strong bond with your cat, do your best to avoid any behavior that is likely to cause feline frustration.
+So, avoid any behavior that’s likely to cause feline frustration.